Henry Martin / The Lofty Tall Ship

 Amministratore e folklorista di Terre Celtiche Blog.
 Ha iniziato a divulgare i suoi studi e ricerche sulla musica, le danze e le tradizioni d'Europa nel web, dapprima in maniera sporadica e poi sempre più sistematicamente sul finire del anni 90

-2 Risposte a “Henry Martin a historical ballad”
+2 Risposte a “Henry Martin / The Lofty Tall Ship”

 1. Cara Cattia,